 When the earth shakes, the best way to be prepared is to plan ahead.

-Earthquakes strike without warning, so taking precautions now can help prevent accidents and injuries if you experience one.
+Earthquakes strike without warning.
+Taking precautions now can help prevent accidents and injuries if you experience one.

-The thought of an earthquake probably brings up vivid images of damaged roads and bridges and collapsed buildings.
+The thought of an earthquake probably brings up vivid images of damaged roads, bridges, and collapsed buildings.
 Earthquakes are life-threatening because they strike unexpectedly and leave no time for preparation or evacuation.

 Where do earthquakes strike?

 Earthquakes are possible in nearly every U.S. region based on the numerous number of fault lines, but according to the U.S. Geological Survey, approximately 80 percent of the world’s largest earthquakes occur along the Pacific Ocean coastline.